 Kinda sucks when you have to revise the lie; a lie that requires constant updates.

-The fact we still have homeless veterans is something we’ll continue to see on our street corners and sidewalks despite what politicians and the media say to our faces.
+The fact we still have homeless veterans is something we’ll continue to see on our street corners and sidewalks despite what politicians, bloated self-enriched nonprofits and the media say to our faces.